 A strong simplification

 40 years is a long time in software development.
-Therefore, it is no big surprise that C++ was undergoing a lot of metamorphoses.
+Therefore, it is no big surprise that C++ underwent many metamorphoses.

 C began in the early 70th of the last century.
 1998 the first C++ standard was published.
-13 years later the area of modern C++ began with C++11.
-A lot more interesting than the raw numbers is the fact that each of these three steps stands for a different way of solving problems.
-In C you think in procedures and structures.
-C++ introduces object-orientation and generic programming a new kind of abstraction.
-With C++11 we got the functional programming style.
+13 years later, the area of modern C++ began with C++11.
+More interesting than the raw numbers is that each of these three steps stands for a different way of solving problems.
+In C, you think in procedures and structures.
+C++ introduces object orientation and generic programming, a new kind of abstraction.
+With C++11, we got the functional programming style.

-Before I will only write about functional programming I will sketch the ideas of object-oriented, generic, and functional programming.
+Before I only write about functional programming, I will sketch the ideas of object-oriented, generic, and functional programming.

 Object-oriented programming

-Object-oriented programming is based on the three concepts encapsulation, inheritance, and polymorphism.
+Object-oriented programming is based on the three concepts of encapsulation, inheritance, and polymorphism.

 An object encapsulates its attributes and methods and provides them via an interface to the outside world.
 This property that an object hides its implementation is often called data hiding.